McLean Hospital 115 Mill Street Belmont, MA 02478

 Study participants also reported improvements in their specific clinical conditions, sleep, and overall health as well as a decreased use of conventional medications, particularly opiates.

-“We saw a 42 percent reduction in opioid use,” reported Gruber.
+“We saw a 42% reduction in opioid use,” reported Gruber.
 “This is significant, particularly for those of us in Massachusetts and other areas of the country where the opioid epidemic is ravaging so many.
 This preliminary finding certainly warrants deeper and broader investigation.”

 While there is a growing body of evidence suggesting that recreational marijuana use adversely affects brain function, particularly during periods of developmental vulnerability such as adolescence, critical questions regarding the impact of medical marijuana remain unanswered.
 This new study, therefore, is an important first step in exploring the effects of medical marijuana on cognitive performance and other aspects of brain function.